pvginkel/DapperContext/README.md

 }
 ```

-The problem here is that it's very easy to forget just a single transaction parameter.
+The problem here is that it's very easy to forget the transaction parameter.

 This project provides a `DapperContext` class that abstracts this away.
 The above code would look as follows: